| |

 Supplies

-Please note – that you can practice these basic stitches with any yarn weight and needle size.
+Please note – that you can practice these basic stitches with any yarn weight and pair of needles.

 Yarn types including acrylic and wool